JerryShao3234/SortingVisualizer/README.md

 Demo of my version:
 ![](src/SortingAnim2.gif)
-Summary of Changes:
+Summary of Current Modifications:
   - Implemented Pausing/Resuming functionality to better visualize temporary array
-  - Implemented dual text/slider support for size input (but not for speed, since that isn't as important)
+  - Implemented dual text/slider support for easier size input (but not for speed, since that isn't as important)
   - Improved synchronization for GUI and main thread
   - Enhanced code quality with standard OOP principles (exception handling, multithreading performance, file layout, documentation, etc.)